andrewchungxam/2019BotAIHack/README.md

 Restart the conversation in your Emulator.
 Interact with the bot - and try to trigger Luis to indentify the "Book_flight" intent.

-- This code can be found under branch-1-Working-With-Luis
+- The above code can be found under branch-1-Working-With-Luis

 ### Working With Luis and QnA Maker